 IFV (Infantry Fighting Vehicle)

 IFVs are easy to mistake for tanks.
 The main difference between the two is role and weapon size.
 IFVs carry infantry into battle as well as participating in combat, whereas tanks do not transport infantry.
 This difference is reflected by the smaller IFV primary weapon size, which frees up space for infantry and equipment.

-Guns: 20-40mm main guns are standard, some exceptions (see notes).
-Not as large or long as a tank gun but larger than a machine gun.
-Weapon size the easiest way to distinguish between a tank, an IFV and an APC.
+Guns: 20-40 mm main guns are standard, with some exceptions (such as the BMP-3 above).
+IFV guns are not as large or long as a tank gun.
 IFV guns will usually but not always be mounted in a small turret that does not span the full width of the hull.
-IFVs only have one primary weapon.
-If the vehicle has multiple autocannons, it is a SPAAG (described further down).
-IFVs may have smaller machine guns mounted.
+IFVs almost always have one primary weapon.
+If the vehicle has multiple large guns mounted to a single turret, it is probably a SPAAG (described further down).
+IFVs may have smaller machine guns as secondary weapons.

 Missiles: Some IFVs carry missiles since their main guns lack the punch of a tank gun.